miapmiapmiap/Preserving-Endangered-Media-Guide/README.md

 ## Mission Statement
 This is GitHub guide and tool meant to advise archivists on archiving endangered films currently on the internet storage at institutions.
 In this project, we are defining "endangered" films as those only streaming on relatively unstable platforms such as YouTube, and are out of print on physical media.
 This project could also apply to other video-hosting platforms but is currently untested.

-This project outputs a Sumbission Information Package (SIP) for ingestation into an institution according to the Library of Congress' [Bag-it](https://datatracker.ietf.org/doc/html/rfc8493) specification.
+This project outputs a Submission Information Package (SIP) for ingestion into an institution according to the Library of Congress' [Bag-it](https://datatracker.ietf.org/doc/html/rfc8493) specification.

 <details>
  <summary><strong>Here is a truncated explanation on SIPs and the Bag-it folder structure</strong></summary>